ropapermaker/YouClip/README.md

 <br />

 For windows just download the relase file in the [Relases](https://github.com/adornerz/YouClip/releases) and run it.
-For Mac try the above commands of linux but I haven't tried nothing on Mac so idk.
+For Mac try the above commands of linux but I haven't tried nothing on Mac so no idea if it will work or not.
 <!--
 OLD INSTALLATION INSTRUCTIONS: